mihai-vlc/path-autocomplete/README.md

 - it supports absolute path to the workspace (starting with /)
 - it supports absolute path to the file system (starts with: C:)
 - it supports paths relative to the user folder (starts with ~)
-- it supports parial paths (./tmp/fol will suggest ./tmp/folder1 if it exists)
+- it supports partial paths (./tmp/fol will suggest ./tmp/folder1 if it exists)
 - it supports items exclusions via the `path-autocomplete.excludedItems` option
 - it supports npm packages (starting with a-z and not relative to disk)
 - it supports automatic suggestion after selecting a folder
 - it supports custom mappings via the `path-autocomplete.pathMappings` option
+- it supports conditional path mappings that apply to certain sub-folders only
 - it supports custom transformations to the inserted text via the `path-autocomplete.transformations`
 - it supports Windows paths with the `path-autocomplete.useBackslash`
 - it supports VS Code for Web (including on Windows)